wizewizzard/java-projects/PredictionModel/README.md

 # java-projects

-Project for prediction of matches by neural network and may be some other prediction models.
+Project for prediction of match outcome by neural network and may be some other prediction models.